 Smoked Cheddar Cheese is slowly smoked over a hickory fire giving it a distinct smoky flavor.

-Cheddar, made in the classical way, tends to have a sharp, pungent flavor, often slightly earthy.
-Its texture is firm, with farmhouse traditional Cheddar being slightly crumbly.
+Cheddar, made in a classical way, tends to have a sharp, pungent flavor, often slightly earthy.
+Its texture is firm, with farmhouse traditional cheddar being slightly crumbly.
 The ideal quality of Cheddar was described by Joseph Harding in 1864 as “close and firm in texture, yet mellow in character or quality; it is rich with a tendency to melt in the mouth, the flavor full and fine, approaching to that of a hazelnut.”
 “Cheddaring” refers to an additional step in the production of Cheddar cheese where, after heating, the curd is kneaded with salt, then is cut into cubes to drain the whey, then stacked and turned.

 History of Smoked Cheddar Cheese

 Cheddar cheese has been produced in England since at least 1170.
 A pipe roll of King Henry II from that year records the purchase of 10,420 lb. at a farthing per pound.
 One suggestion is that Romans brought the recipe to Britain from the Cantal region of France, where it was adapted.
 Central to the modernization and standardization of Cheddar was the nineteenth century Somerset dairyman Joseph Harding.
 For his technical developments, promotion of dairy hygiene and unremunerated propagation of modern cheese-making techniques he has been described as the father of Cheddar.